E10 - How to: Auto staff / Sample staff classes

 2. Make manual changes in Teachers > Staff allocations to better suit teacher capabilities.

-3. Construct the timetable, using the 'Allow staffing changes' feature if construction issues arise during the process.
-Alternatively, analyse issues and make manual changes to staffing and continue with construction.
+3. Build the timetable, use 'Allow staffing changes' if issues arise.
+Alternatively, analyse issues, make manual staffing changes and continue with construction.

 Process C